Finding the Right Viagra Dose for a 70-Year-Old Male: Dosage Info

 In the event that a 100 mg dose isn’t enough to provide a satisfactory erection, alternative options may need to be considered.

-Alternative Options To Viagra
+Alternative Options to Viagra

 Although Viagra is effective for most cases of erectile dysfunction, it will not work for everyone.